Four layers of moist vanilla cake filled with heavy cream, mascarpone, strawberry sauce and fresh red berries. Perfect for summer parties!

 But the weekend was not over and on the next day I got up early and made this vanilla layer cake for Father’s Day.
 I apologize for the harsh lighting of the photos, I snapped them at my dad’s place and had really bad lighting there.
 But even though the photos aren’t perfect, the taste certainly is!
 I adapted my lemon cake to create a vanilla version of it and I love the outcome.
 It has a soft fine crumb, is very moist but holds up amazingly when stacked up high.
 It is the perfect mixture of soft but stable.
 Everybody loved this cake.
 It is definitely a crowd pleaser.
 Plus you’ll have the perfect amount of batter for 4 layers.
 (I used a Wilton 8inch and 0,75inch high 4x pan set).
 The layers may seem really thin before baking but the batter rises during baking and it turns out perfect.
 I might have used the word ‘perfect’ way too much here.
 But trust me, it really is!

 You might be shocked at the quantity of vanilla beans in the recipe.
 Two pods are a lot for a cake but you will get an amazing vanilla flavor if you use two.
 Do not substitute it with vanilla essence!!
 It will not taste the same.
-Fresh scraped out vanilla from plump Madagascar vanilla beans is not comparable with any artificial flavor.
+Fresh Madagascar vanilla beans are not comparable with any artificial flavor.
 Once you’ve had the real thing you’ll never want to go back.
 Go ahead and try this tasty vanilla cake recipe and you will see what I’m taking about 😉

 - 320g pastry flour (2 and 1/2 cups)

 - 1/4 teaspoon salt